Richmond District, San Francisco: Location

 Located directly north of Golden Gate Park, "the Richmond" is bounded roughly by Fulton Street to the south, Arguello Boulevard and Laurel Heights to the east, The Presidio, Lincoln Park, and Sea Cliff to the north, and Ocean Beach to the west.
 The western portion, "Outer Richmond", and the eastern portion, "Inner Richmond", are divided by a major thoroughfare, Park Presidio Boulevard (California State Route 1).
 Geary Boulevard is a major east–west thoroughfare that runs through the Richmond and to downtown.
-Technically, the Farallon Islands, about 30 miles to the west of mainland San Francisco, are also part of the Richmond District.

 The Richmond is easy to access by the 38R (Rapid) or 38 bus, which is around a 35 minutes bus ride from downtown running on a red bus lane.
 It is around a 15 minutes walk to GG Park taking the 38 bus.
 The 5 bus goes on Fulton to get to Golden Gate Park directly.
 The 31 bus runs on Balboa, the 2 bus runs on Clement, and 1 bus runs on California.